datanav/docs/learn-collect-source-systems.rst

 .. admonition::  Objectives:

-   After you complete these tutorials you will have:
+   After you complete this tutorial you will have:

    #.
 Learned how to create a REST source system
-   #.
-Learned how to create an SQL source system conditional DTL transform
-   #.
-Learned how to create a conditional DTL sink

 .. admonition:: Prerequisites